datarockets/ruby-style/doc/STYLE_GUIDE.md

   <sup>[[link](#style-string-quotes)]</sup>

 * <a name="style-hash-aligning"></a>
-  If elements of a hash literal span more than one line we're aligning them by keys.
+  If elements of a hash literal span more than one line, we're aligning them by keys.
   Also, the first hash key is aligned by an indentation level.
   <sup>[[link](#style-hash-aligning)]</sup>